Vardetangen: Geography

 Vardetangen is on a promontory on the Lindås peninsula that extends into the Fensfjorden of the North Sea.
 It is considered the westernmost point on the Norwegian mainland.
 Several nearby islands, such as Fedje and the Utvær islets, lie further west.
 The surrounding landscape features heathlands, inlets, and sheltered bays.

-Administratively, Vardetangen is within the Austrheim municipality of Vestland county.
+Administratively, Vardetangen is located within Austrheim Municipality in Vestland county.
 It is located about 3.8 km west of the Mongstad industrial area.

 Access

 Vardetangen is a popular destination for hikers due to its significance as the westernmost point of the Norwegian mainland.
-There is a waymarked trail of approximately 5 kilometres from Torvneset to Vardetangen.
+There is a waymarked trail of approximately 5 km from Torvneset to Vardetangen.
 Beyond Vardetangen is Årvikane, a popular bathing spot with tables and public toilets nearby.
 The trail continues along the southwestern side of Fonnesvågen, past a lake, and loops back through farmland to Vardetangen.

 Vardetangen is also accessible by road from Bergen and by boat on the so-called "inner fairway" between Bergen and the Sognefjord.
 Boats operated by Norled stop at the quay near Vardetangen, providing an alternative maritime route.
 There is a parking area at Vardetangen.